FlowerSuNa/My_Study/llm/papers/BART.md

 #### 5.2 Discriminative Tasks

 ```
+Table 2: Results for large models on SQuAD and GLUE tasks.
+BART performs comparably to RoBERTa and XLNet, suggesting that BART’s uni-directional decoder layers do not reduce performance on discriminative tasks.

 Table 2 compares the performance of BART with several recent approaches on the well-studied SQuAD and GLUE tasks (Warstadt et al., 2018; Socher et al., 2013; Dolan & Brockett, 2005; Agirre et al., 2007; Williams et al., 2018; Dagan et al., 2006; Levesque et al., 2011).

 The most directly comparable baseline is RoBERTa, which was pre-trained with the same resources, but a different objective.